 A highlight of the hotel is, of course, the pool, so it is a huge advantage to be able to step out of your patio windows and into the pool.
 The pool itself is huge, surrounded by gardens and a bar & restaurant open during the day and again later in the evening.
-Loungers are arranged by deck boys who will set up your sunbed with just the right amount of shade and provide as many Evian spritzers as you can use.
+Loungers are arranged by deck boys who will set up your sunbed with just the right shade and provide as many Evian spritzers as you can.
 Other than the size of this saltwater pool, what was noteworthy was the space around it.
-There were plenty of loungers available, and you could always find a little bit of peace and quiet.
+Plenty of loungers were available, and you could always find a little peace and quiet.

 I actually preferred having direct pool access to the shared pool at the Belmond Cipriani over the plunge pool room at JW Venice.
 A plunge pool is very nice, but there isn’t much you can do in a plunge pool other than cool down, so having the entire pool on your doorstep is paradise!